 Happy employees thrive; author, researcher, and teacher of positive psychology, Shawn Achor, found that happy employees are 19% more accurate when working on tasks than unhappy employees.
 Therefore, to create a successful, growing business, employee happiness should be a focal point.

-Office neighborhoods are a great way to build a positive workplace environment.
+Office neighborhood benefits are numerous, but perhaps most importantly, office neighborhoods are a great way to build a positive workplace environment, reflecting your company culture.
 They are an excellent solution to unproductive offices because they are designed to fit your company’s unique needs.

 With so many office layout trends, it’s tempting to hop on board to “compete” with others.
 But at the end of the day, if your employees aren’t productive or happy, that will cost you—no matter if you’re working in an office or remotely.